phamcongthuy/challenge/README.md

 As you make changes and commit/push them to GitHub, the [website](https://activation.la2050.org) will automatically update.

+For example, if you [edit the about page](https://github.com/la2050/activation/edit/master/about.markdown) on GitHub, and then press the “Commit changes” button–you should see your changes on the [about page](https://activation.la2050.org/about/) of the website within a few minutes.

 ## How to switch between contest phases

 The website is set up to show different content based on the current phase of the contest.
 To change which phase is active, you can follow these steps…